Nursing

 Requirements to be Completed After Admission to the Nursing Program

-1. Nursing students are required to submit an annual WSCC-DNE physical examination, including proof of Hepatitis B and other vaccination/immunity status that meet clinical agency contract requirements.
+1. Nursing students are required to submit an annual WSCC-DNE physical examination, including proof of vaccination/immunity status that meet clinical agency contract requirements.

 2. Proof of active/current CPR certification for healthcare providers will be required.
 (American Red Cross BLS Healthcare Provider or American Heart Association BLS-Healthcare Provider).
 This certification can also be obtained by registering for EMS 100 at WSCC.
 (Online CPR courses will not be accepted).